 - make sure that you know the exact costs of transaction fees and currency exchange fees

-- double check if your home bank is able to help open a bank account in the UK for you if it has a correspondent banking relationship with a UK bank
+- double check if your home bank is able to help you open a bank account in the UK if it has a correspondent banking relationship with a UK bank

 Alternatively, some UK banks have international accounts for non-residents that can be opened up from abroad (especially in the EU), so you could open an account in advance of your move.
 Some banks charge monthly fees for these accounts, though, so check first and don’t open an account months in advance of moving if it will mean hefty charges.

 Why is it worth opening a bank account in the UK as a non-resident?